Mastodon (social network): Comparison to X

-For similar reasons, only hashtags can appear in a Mastodon instance's trending topics, not arbitrary popular words, and trending topics vary between instances, since individual instances are aware of different subsets of toots from the whole Fediverse.

-Other features not present on Mastodon

-The most commonly used branch of Mastodon software intentionally lacks the equivalent of quote tweets, which were criticised by Slate as a technological factor contributing to toxicity on Twitter, in that quote tweets encourage people to "dunk" on their enemies.
+Unlike X (previously known as Twitter), Mastodon by default only allows for hashtags and mentioned accounts in the Fediverse to be searched, but allows server administrators to enable functionality via Elasticsearch to search for the full text of public posts that have opted-in to being indexed.

 Versions

 In September 2018, with the release of version 2.5 with redesigned public profile pages, Mastodon marked its 100th release.

 Mastodon 2.6 was released in October 2018, introducing the possibilities of verified profiles and live, in-stream link previews for images and videos.

-Version 2.7, in January 2019, made it possible to search for multiple hashtags at once, instead of searching for just a single hashtag.
-Version 2.7 has more robust moderation capabilities for server administrators and moderators, while accessibility, such as contrast for users with sight issues, was improved.
+Version 2.7, in January 2019, made it possible to search for multiple hashtags at once, instead of searching for just a single hashtag, with more robust moderation capabilities for server administrators and moderators, while accessibility, such as contrast for users with sight issues, was improved.

 The ability for users to create and vote in polls, as well as a new invitation system to manage registrations was integrated in April 2019.

 Mastodon 2.8.1, released in May 2019, made images with content warnings blurred instead of completely hidden.

 In version 2.9 in June 2019, an optional single-column view was added.
 This view became the default displayed to new users, with a user "preferences" option to switch to a multiple-column-based view.

 In August 2020, Mastodon 3.2 was released.
 It included a redesigned audio player with custom thumbnails and the ability to add personal notes to one's profile.

 In July 2021, an official client for iOS devices was released.
-According to the project's leadership, the release was part of an effort to attract new users.
+According to the project's then CEO, Eugen Rochko, the release was part of an effort to attract new users.

 Mastodon 4.0 was released in November 2022, including language support for translating posts, editing posts and following hashtags.

+Mastodon 4.5 was released in November 2025.
+Among other features it introduced quote posts, which were previously rejected from being implemented due to concerns about toxicity and harassment.To mitigate these issues Mastodon's quote post feature has been designed in a way that lets users decide if and by whom their posts can be quoted.